 Q: What was the entire experience like?
 Did you make new friends?
 How were the mentors/judges?

 A: The entire experience was challenging.
 We had never designed a satellite before.
 This challenge widened our horizons, and gave us confidence to tackle greater problems.

 Uniquely, we were the only team that was not currently enrolled in an educational institution.
 This meant that we would only be able to work on the project in our free time on weekends, outside of National Service.
 The time constraints and independent learning was difficult, but we dare say that it gave us an edge over others, as we were very motivated to pursue the topic in depth.

 Furthermore, we made new friends and built new contacts.
 While designing SCSNEEO, we consulted several friends, experts and firms to gather feedback regarding the feasibility of our chosen solutions.
 Their input helped shape our overall design.

-- What is the team’s future plan?
-What is next for you all?
-(As a team)
+Q: What is the team’s future plan?
+What is next for you all (as a team)?

 Individually, we’ll be moving into fields such as Physics, Computer Science and Engineering in University, where we’ll meet the next challenge head-on!
 Who knows, we might even try our hand at the next DARPA Launch Challenge or even the XPrize!

 Q: Would you encourage others to join?
 What advice would you give to students entering the competition next year?